paulvelzeboer/k8-at-home/README.md

 # sub   rsa4096 2021-03-11 [E]
 ```

-3. You will need the Fingerprints in the configuration section below.
-For example, in the above steps you will need `772154FFF783DE317KLCA0EC77149AC618D75581` and `AB675CE4CC64251G3S9AE1DAA88ARRTY2C009E2D`

 ### :cloud:&nbsp; Global Cloudflare API Key

 In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge you will need to create a API key.